TrainWeb.org Facebook Page

 Map: Ba 42 C 2 Topographic Maps

-closer Now we've moved a bit east, across from what had been the center of the wye; the eastbound leg had extended into the distance on the right.
+closer Now we've moved a bit northeast, across from what had been the center of the wye; the north leg had extended into the distance on the right.
 Note the white tank in that direction to the right of the quickly approaching engine.
-That's now a fixed-location tank, but into at least the 1970s tank cars were picked up and dropped off there by the railroad.
+That's now a fixed-location tank, but into at least the 1970s, railroad tank cars were picked up and dropped off there by the railroad.

 About two seconds later, Washington-bound Amtrak 643 model ACS-64 has obscured much of our view while dead insects similarly challenge the operator.